 The Twinning Project supports conservation in both Queen Elizabeth Parks by working to assist Rangers to develop their skills, encouraging staff to engage with the local community, and ensuring that the Twinning Project is seen by people as a wildlife conservation and environmental project.

 The Project sees the exchange as an important tool in the development of ideas and key skills.
 It also believes that by providing training and mentoring opportunities both Parks and their communities will benefit.

 Rangers involvement in local schools is also seen as vital to the future of conservation.

 Rangers from both Queen Elizabeth Parks are heavily involved in community conservation activities.

-Both Parks believe that everyone that has a vital part to play in the conservation process and that engaging with and empowering people is essential if you want to build a sustainable future for wildlife.
+Both Parks believe that everyone has a vital part to play in the conservation process and that engaging with and empowering people is essential if you want to build a sustainable future for wildlife.

-However the Twinning Project works alongside Rangers to create opportunities for people to get actively involved in conservation.
+The Twinning Project works alongside Rangers to create opportunities for people to get actively involved in conservation.
 Please contact the Twinning Project if you would like to find out more.

-Donate old binoculars, telescopes or microscopes for the Rangers in Uganda to use whilst on patrol.
+Donate old binoculars, telescopes, or microscopes for the Rangers in Uganda to use whilst on patrol.

 Volunteer to work in either of the two Queen Elizabeth Parks.

 By visiting either of the Queen Elizabeth Parks you are also supporting the conservation efforts of the Rangers at the Park and this in turn supports the local community